 Online Electroneurodiagnostic Technology Programs

-In the 2018-2019 academic year, 34 schools offered some type of electroneurodiagnostic/electroencephalographic technology/technologist program.
+In 2019-2020, 34 schools offered a electroneurodiagnostic/electroencephalographic technology/technologist program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|